SeanNoe/Inversionson/README.md

 ### Start the inversion

-After everything is set up, all we need to do is to run automization-line again.
+After everything is set up, all we need to do is to run this line again:

 ```terminal
 python -m inversionson.autoinverter